picrust/picrust/doc/source/scripts/start_parallel_jobs_sge.rst

 		Make the job files [default: None]
 	-s, `-`-submit_jobs
 		Submit the job files [default: None]
-	-q, `-`-queue
+	-d, `-`-delay
+		Number of seconds to pause between launching each job [default: 0] -q, `-`-queue
 		Name of queue to submit to  [default: None]
 	-j, `-`-job_dir